Duncan F. Kenner: Thoroughbred racing

 Kenner was fond of horses and established a breeding operation for Thoroughbred horses at his Ashland Plantation.
-He would become one of the first in the United States to establish a racing stable.
 For his contribution to Thoroughbred racing, following its formation in 1971 he was inducted into the Fair Grounds Racing Hall of Fame.
 In 1880 he was a founding member of the New Louisiana Jockey Club and would serve as its president from 1886 until his death in 1887.